-Café Project #27 features the work of artist Mariana Loewy, recent graduate from MA Fine Arts at Chelsea College of Arts.
+Café Project #28 features the work of artist Sebastian Chaumeton, currently in his 2nd year of BA Fine Art at Chelsea College of Arts.

 The following questions were posed to the artist: